supreme-court-rulings

 Social and Public Safety Implications

 This ruling changes how guns are carried and regulated in public.
-It could affect how you think about gun violence, safety, and the rates of shootings.
+It could affect how you think about gun violence, safety, and rates of shootings.
+The full social impact will take years to measure, but initial trends provide some insight.

 Influence on Gun Violence Trends